How to Beat the Grizzlies in Three Easy Steps - Back Sports Page

 When a team goes up against the Los Angeles Lakers, it would be understandable to be worried about the star power on the defending champs’ roster.
 After all, contending with LeBron James and Anthony Davis often seems a fool’s bargain, their combination of size and skill nearly overwhelming.
 Looking over the box score of Memphis’ 108-94 loss to the Lakers on Sunday, one may think that the Lakers’ all-star talent sealed the game for good.
 However, look below the surface and you’ll find the true reason that the Lake Show reigned victorious: brilliant coaching.

 I’m not being sarcastic when I call Frank Vogel’s gameplan a masterclass.
 It’s clear that his staff is doing anything but coasting through the regular season, as they demonstrated how to pick apart the Grizzlies roster with surgeon-like precision.
 With a plan tailored to perfectly exploit Memphis’ flaws, the Purple and Gold were able to coast to a victory despite having to withstand a 36 point first quarter barrage.
-Let’s examine those weaknesses and see just how Vogel was able to utilize them to crack the game wide open.
+Let’s examine those weaknesses and see exactly how Vogel was able to utilize them to crack the game wide open.

 Hacking Tendencies: